PhilChodrow/UCLA-website/_tabs/for-students.md

 #### Is it nice to be an academic mathematician?

-Are you considering a career as an academic mathematician?
-Here's my list of the pros and cons.
+Here's my personal list of the pros and cons about being an academic mathematician.
 This list is quite personal to me, and reflects my identity and priorities.
 Note that the pros and cons for mathematicians working in industry might look considerably different.

 Pros:
 - Freedom to control my own schedule.